Updated in 2023

 Hi, I’m Sam!
 I have been a product manager for years.
 Now I work as an industry mentor for the product, strategy, and operations track at Pathrise.
 I help people land their dream job through workshops and 1-on-1s.
 Check out this article to learn how you can get associate product manager jobs.

-After completing a product manager bootcamp or certificate program, many students hope to launch a career by landing an associate product manager job.
+After completing a product manager bootcamp or certificate program, many students hope to launch a career by landing associate product manager jobs.
 But, many people are applying for the same positions, including people who may even have previous product management internships at top tech companies.
 As a bootcamp grad, what steps can you take to make sure that recruiters and hiring managers notice your application?